Students build a journalism foundation through professional master’s program

 During that first semester, pro-track students also craft a personalized program proposal, which lays out the student’s planned course of study and specialization, from politics or the arts to sustainability and the environment.
 Students say that customization helps shape them into better journalists who know how to advocate for themselves and think critically across a range of disciplines.

-“It’s a very independent degree, but in a way I think that sets you up to work in the field,” says Domínguez, who reported for a local TV station in Peoria before working for Univision.
+“It’s a very independent degree, but in a way I think that sets you up to work in the field,” says Domínguez, who reported for a local TV station in Peoria before working for New Life Centers.
 “A lot of times, especially if you’re a multimedia journalist, you have to learn to rely on yourself and aggressively get things done.
 It sets you up for that.”

 Pro-track students who excel in the program see every assignment as a way to build journalism experience and their professional portfolio — even coursework in classes on journalism concepts, such as media ethics or mass communication and society.